CQCL/hugr/specification/hugr.md

 case is opaque operations that should be left untouched).
 However, we wish to also leave it expressive enough to specify arbitrary extra data that may be used by compiler extensions.
 This suggests a flexible standard format such as YAML would be suitable.
+(The internal Rust structs may also be used directly.)
 Here we provide an illustrative example:

 See [Type System](#type-system) for more on Extensions.